webclinic017/Mockba/README.md

 # Mockba V2
-# New features: MA, RSI, Multiuser, Multitoken, Multi timeframe
+# New features: MA, RSI, Supertrend, Multiuser, Multitoken, Multi timeframe
+# Postgre Database
 # Documentation soon

 1. How to use it